Oren-Fanok/Acquire-and-Analyze-Data-Engineering-Project/README.md

 # Analysis 3: Spacy SVO Parsing by Party

-Third, each group is run through a parsing analysis that outputs the 20 most common subject-verb-object (SVO) trios.
+In the third analysis, each group is run through a parsing analysis that outputs the 20 most common subject-verb-object (SVO) trios.

 # Analysis 4: Text Comparison between Parties